stefanofusai/ldp-lab/erlang/exams/cheatsheet.md

 - **Command**: `Node = node()`
 - **Description**: Retrieve the name of the current node.

+## Handling an Exit Signal

+- **Command**: `receive {'EXIT', Pid, Reason} -> ... end`
+- **Description**: Handle an exit signal from a process.
+The `Pid` is the PID of the process that exited, and the `Reason` is the exit reason.
+Note that the process must be set as a system process to receive the exit signal of a linked process without terminating.

+## Handling Exceptions

+- **Command**: `try ... catch [error:Reason | exit:Reason | throw:Reason] -> ... end`
+- **Description**: Handle an exception.
+The `Reason` is the exception reason.
+Note that the catch clause behaves like a pattern match, so it can be used to handle different types of exceptions.

 ## Loading a Module on All Nodes

 - **Command**: `nl(modulename)`